Quanto deve durare un materasso? I segnali che ti dicono quando cambiarlo - JoyShop Materassi

 The mattress is over 10 years old (even if it "still looks good")

-A 10-year-old mattress may appear visually intact but have lost most of its support properties.
+A 10-year-old mattress may appear visually intact but have lost much of its support properties.
 The cushioning capacity of materials degrades over time progressively and not always visibly.
 If your mattress is over 10 years old, even in the absence of obvious signs, an evaluation is recommended.

 Body weight

-The bed frame
+The bed base

 Maintenance

-Original quality
+Original Quality

-A mattress constructed with superior quality materials lasts longer, maintains its properties better over time, and retains the characteristics for which it was chosen for longer.
+A mattress built with superior quality materials lasts longer, maintains its properties better over time, and retains the characteristics for which it was chosen for longer.
 This is one of the strongest arguments in favor of a higher initial investment: in the long run, a quality mattress costs less than two cheap mattresses.

 Flip or rotate it regularly.
 Non-reversible mattresses (with a specific comfort side) should be rotated 180° every 3-6 months to distribute wear evenly.
 Reversible mattresses should also be flipped.
 Check the specific instructions for your model.